- All schools are required to follow the Department’s standardised and must post a link to it on the school’s website.

 - the public’s health, safety or welfare

-- when required or authorised by law — including as a result of our duty of care, anti-discrimination law, occupational health and safety law, reporting obligations to agencies such as Department of Health and Human Services and complying with tribunal or court orders, subpoenas or Victoria Police warrants
+- when required or authorised by law including — as a result of our duty of care, anti-discrimination law, occupational health and safety law, child wellbeing and safety law, reporting obligations to agencies such as Department of Health and Department of Families, Fairness and Housing, and complying with tribunal or court orders, subpoenas, summonses or search warrants

 - to investigate or report unlawful activity, or when reasonably necessary for a specified law enforcement purpose, including the prevention or investigation of a criminal offence or seriously improper conduct, by or on behalf of a law enforcement agency